mehratif1/CitiBike_Tableau/README.md

 (1)Seasonal Marketing Strategies:

 Recognizing the significant decline in ridership from October to December, implementing targeted marketing strategies during colder months like Promotions, discounts, or incentives could encourage ridership during the winter season.

+(2) Optimize Bike Availability during Peak Hours:

+Given the observed peak hours of 7 to 8 am and 5 to 6 pm, optimize bike availability at stations during these times.
+Ensure that there are enough bikes for commuters, and consider introducing temporary stations near workplaces or educational institutions.

+(3) Holiday-Specific Promotions:

+Address the dip in rides on public holidays by implementing holiday-specific promotions or events.
+Special discounts or ride incentives on holidays could attract more users during these periods.

+(4)Membership Promotions:

+Since annual members contribute significantly to ridership and have longer average trip durations, focus on promoting annual memberships.
+Consider offering loyalty rewards, exclusive benefits, or discounted renewal rates to attract and retain annual members.